USS Liberty

-USS Liberty (AGTR-5) was a Belmont-class technical research ship (i.e. electronic spy ship) that was misidentified and attacked by Israel Defense Forces during the 1967 Six-Day War.
+USS Liberty (AGTR-5) was a Belmont-class technical research ship (an electronic spying ship) that is notable for coming under attack from Israel Defense Forces during the 1967 Six-Day War.
 She was originally built and served in World War II as a VC2-S-AP3 type Victory cargo ship named SS Simmons Victory.
+Her keel was laid down on 23 February 1945 at Oregon Shipbuilding Corporation of Portland, Oregon.

+In 1967, Israeli air force and naval units attacked the research ship during the Six-Day War.
+Israel later apologized for the attack, stating it had mistaken Liberty for an Egyptian ship, although the reason for the attack has been disputed.
+Liberty would eventually be decommissioned some time after the attack and was sold for scrapping in 1973 as she had been damaged beyond feasible repair.

+Service history

+Construction

 Her keel was laid down on 23 February 1945, under a Maritime Commission contract at Oregon Shipbuilding Corporation of Portland, Oregon.

-Service history

-War Shipping Administration/Maritime Commission/Maritime Administration years
+She entered service as a VC2-S-AP3 type Victory cargo ship named SS Simmons Victory, named after Simmons College in Boston, Massachusetts.